yuanshunning/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_krc4_example_program.rst

 The example program can be run as any other KUKA.KRL program.
 Please refer to the **KUKA KR-C4** user manual for further details.
-Once running, verify that an object detection is executed on the Pick-it side and that the robot is correctly moving to the object.
+Once running, verify that an object detection is executed on the Pickit side and that the robot is correctly moving to the object.